Skip to content

 Asgardeo will receive this authorization request and respond by redirecting the user to a login page to enter their credentials.

-At this stage, you need to create a test user in Asgardeo to try out the application.
-Once you create a test user, you can enter the username and password of the test user to the login screen.
+At this stage, you should have already created a test user in Asgardeo, as outlined in the prerequisite section.
+Now can enter the username and password of the test user to the login screen.